geersch/nestjs-getting-started/docs/11-bonus-deploying-to-heroku.md

 ## Environment Variables

-There are some places in the code where we hardcoded certain values such as the database name, secret to sign JWT tokens, global prefix for every HTTP route path...etc.
+There are some places in the code where certain values such as the database name, secret to sign JWT tokens, a global prefix for every HTTP route path...etc. are hardcoded.
 We need to replace these hardcoded values with environment variables that we can configure on the hosting environment.

-In total we can identify 8 such variables.
+In total, we can identify 8 such variables.

 | Name           | Description                           | Type    | Default value |
 | -------------- | ------------------------------------- | ------- | ------------- |